fsiegrist/devops-bootcamp-02-linux/Notes.md

 Grep Command:
 - `grep [pattern]` = Searches for a particular pattern of characters and displays all lines that contain that pattern
+  - `-v` = Invert match; selected lines are those not matching any of the specified patterns.

 More piping examples/use cases:
 - `history | grep sudo` = Look for any commands of history commands, which have 'sudo' word in it